Psychosomatic Medicine Fellowship (Minnesota)

 - Appreciating the range, context and rationale for each individual patient's response to illness

-As a Psychosomatic Medicine fellow, you will provide psychiatric services to all other Mayo Clinic departments, including internal medicine, general surgical services, intensive care units, rehabilitation medicine, transplant surgery, and neurology.
+As a psychosomatic medicine fellow, you provide psychiatric services to all other Mayo Clinic departments, including internal medicine, general surgical services, intensive care units, rehabilitation medicine, transplant surgery and neurology.

-The Psychosomatic Medicine Fellowship is accredited by the American Council for Graduate Medical Education (ACGME)
+The Psychosomatic Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-When you successfully complete the Psychosomatic Medicine Fellowship Program, you will be able to take the certification examination offered by the American Board of Psychiatry and Neurology (ABPN).
+When you successfully complete the Psychosomatic Medicine Fellowship, you will be able to take the certification examination offered by the American Board of Psychiatry and Neurology.

-The Psychosomatic Medicine Fellowship Program at Mayo Clinic in Rochester was established in 1985.
+The Psychosomatic Medicine Fellowship at Mayo Clinic in Rochester, Minn., was established in 1985.
 Approximately 15 fellows have completed training in this program.